HIP-1137: Block Node discoverabilty via on chain registry

 /**

-* A transaction to update an existing discoverable node in the network
+* A transaction to update an existing registered node in the network

 * address book.